MarkWarneke/markwarneke.github.io/_posts/2000-01-01-Test-PowerShell-Classes.md

         # Instanciate the Factory and uses the public function to create a file
         # The object is converted to Json as this is expected
         [ParameterFileFactory]::new($Path).CreateParameterFile($OnlyMandatoryParameter) | ConvertTo-Json

          # Could be abstract further by using | out-file
     }
 }
 ```

+## Test PowerShell classes

-In order to test the functionality the whole script needs to be available in memory.
+In order to test the functionality the whole implementation needs to be available in memory.
+So PowerShell is aware of the classes and the functions.

 Using `New-Fixture` command from the `Pester` module the whole script will be dot sourced.

-After the classes are available in memory we can instantiate the class and execute the functions.
+After the classes are available in memory we can instantiate the class and execute its functionality.
-As classes expect to implement the return we can assert the functionality is executed as expected.
+As classes expect to implement the return, when not void, we can assert the functionality is executed as expected by asserting the returned value.
+Also, we can check the inner state by asserting the properties of the object.

-The regular function should also be tested, as this is user facing.
+The end user facing function should be tested thoroughly as this exposes our functionality to the user.

 ```powershell
 # New-ParameterFile.Tests.ps1